 Cross disciplinary courses explore content that does not fall neatly into extant disciplinary descriptions.
-Faculty members may be working outside of traditional disciplinary boundaries or course content may integrate several disciplinary perspectives in a way that a single disciplinary designator would not be appropriate.
+Faculty members may be working outside of traditional disciplinary boundaries or course content may integrate several disciplinary perspectives in such a way that a single disciplinary designator would not be appropriate.
 The challenges provide an unusual context in which such nontraditional activities emerge as important components of the overall educational experience.

-Course Descriptions (CDS)

-190. SPECIAL TOPICS: FIRST YEAR SEMINAR
+COURSE DESCRIPTIONS (CDS) 190.
+SPECIAL TOPICS: FIRST YEAR SEMINAR.
+2-4 This course is designed to facilitate the introduction of students to the unique Centenary experience.
+Topics may vary from year to year.
+Course, but not individual topics, may be repeated for credit.
+(Exploration and/or Challenge credit available as approved.
+No more than 4 hours may be used to fulfill Exploration requirement.)
+On demand.
 191,192.
-TOPICS IN LIVING AND LEARNING

-292. INTERCULTURAL STUDIES4

-Corequisite: CU 351.
+TOPICS IN LIVING AND LEARNING1-4 Seminars and experiential learning associated with Centenary Living and Learning Communities.
+No more than 8 hours may be used toward degree requirements.
+292. INTERCULTURAL STUDIES4 Corequisite: CU 351.
 An introduction to another culture through an immersive educational experience.
 Course, but not individual topics, may be repeated for credit.
 This course satisfies the Culture component of Trek.
+292. ARCHIVAL EXPLORATIONS: BLACK FREEDOM STRUGGLES4 Corequisite: CU 351.
+Archival Explorations will provide students with the academic and practical skills necessary to research and analyze material in the Centenary College Archives and Special Collections.
+In Archival Explorations: Black Freedom Struggles students will examine archival records for the deliberate exclusions, silences, and meaningful off-hand references that alert researchers to the stories of those who were under-represented or excluded from the dominant cultural narrative and the records produced within that culture.
+Specific topics will vary.
 295,296.
-SPECIAL TOPICS

-300. STUDY ABROAD (CREDIT EVALUATED)

-Centenary-approved enrollment in courses pursued abroad that fall outside disciplinary designators.
+SPECIAL TOPICS4 A detailed study of an interdisciplinary topic at the sophomore level not normally offered in the regular curriculum.
+This course may be repeated for credit for different topics.
+300. STUDY ABROAD (CREDIT EVALUATED) Centenary-approved enrollment in courses pursued abroad that fall outside disciplinary designators.
 Credit will be assigned on an individual basis to the appropriate department based on an evaluation of the student's completed course work.
 395,396.
-SPECIAL TOPICS A detailed study of an interdisciplinary topic not normally offered in the regular curriculum at the junior or senior level.
+SPECIAL TOPICS4 A detailed study of an interdisciplinary topic not normally offered in the regular curriculum at the junior or senior level.
 This course may be repeated for credit for different topics.
 491-494.
-INDEPENDENT STUDY

-An interdisciplinary project taken as an independent study and supervised by a sponsoring faculty member that explores a topic from multiple
+INDEPENDENT STUDY1-4 An interdisciplinary project taken as an independent study and supervised by a sponsoring faculty member that explores a topic from multiple perspectives or that integrates the various aspects of an individualized major.